Looking for the best Athens restaurants? You’ve come to the right place!

 If you cannot finish your meal, you will usually be able to have it boxed to take home with no problem.
 The only exception to this is some of the high-end restaurants which do not allow it for some reason.

 A lot of tavernas and restaurants offer “full” portions and “half” portions for their dishes.
-Full portions are often monstrously huge and you could spend an entire week eating them so opt for halves (which are still usually huge!)
-We usually order several half portions to share for the table at tavernas and eat them like a meze.
+Full portions are often monstrously huge and you could spend an entire week eating them.

 Check the Prices

-This should not happen at the Athens restaurants I’ve recommended here, but if you do happen to wander into a tourist trap near Plaka or the Acropolis, check the prices of everything when you order.
-It is not unheard of for the waiter to “add it up wrong” and charge you an incorrect higher price thinking that you won’t notice…
+Always make a mental note of the prices when you order at an Athens restaurant.
+If you visit a touristic restaurant, it is not unheard of for the waiter to “add it up wrong” and charge you an incorrect higher price thinking that you won’t notice.

 Food Delivery in Athens

-The e-food delivery service lets you order meals from tons of excellent local restaurants, tavernas, dessert places, and coffee shops – not just junk food and classic takeout!
+The e-food delivery service lets you order meals from tons of excellent local restaurants, tavernas, dessert places, and coffee shops.
+It is not just junk food and classic takeout.
 The minimums for delivery are usually pretty low (think 5 euros or so) and delivery is typically free.

-Have any questions about this guide to the best restaurants in Athens?
+Do you have any questions about this guide to the best restaurants in Athens?
 Don’t hesitate to contact me via the comments below.
-I live here in Athens (Pangrati), and will be happy to assist as best as I can.
-Safe travels!
-Yassou!
-Melissa xo